-While many people may view a full-time service program as “time off,” at JVC, we see it as “time on.”
-Some of those reasons are:
+While many people may view a full-time service program as “time off,” at JVC, we see it as “time on” for the following reasons:

 Professional full-time work experience